sonlazio/arm926-utils/README.md

 interrupt controller, timers, UARTs and a real time clock.
 Additional drivers may be implemented in the future.

-Available build scripts are tailored for execution in Qemu.
-If you want to run it anywhere else or even on a real board, you will have to edit _qemu.ld_ appropriately.
+Provided build scripts will prepare an image, suitable to run in Qemu.
+In order to run it anywhere else or even on a real board, _qemu.ld_ must be edited appropriately.

 ##Prerequisites
 * _Sourcery CodeBench Lite Edition for ARM EABI_ toolchain (now owned by Mentor Graphics),